Appeal launched to secure future of ‘fragile and brittle’ newspaper treasure trove

 The National Library, which holds one of the most extensive newspaper archives in the UK, has collected them since its formation in 1925.

 The archive includes 961 titles published in Scotland since 1641 when the first newspaper, the Caledonian Mercury, arrived.
-It includes a copy of the first edition of The Scotsman from January 25, 1817.
+It includes a copy of the first edition of The Scotsman from January 25, 1817, which will being go on public display next year as part of a permanent exhibition of treasures drawn from the National Library’s entire archives.

 The oldest newspapers in the NLS collection are said to be in better condition than some of the more recent ones as they were printed on paper made from old rags.